 Despite this, it’s worth hearing just for the full length version of the theme (even with that dodgy second verse), a fantastically funky little disco tune with great riffs and instrumental breaks.

 Strangely, getting hold of a copy outside of Japan – where Godiego are still massively popular having reunited in 1999 – is near impossible.
-(And if you’re thinking of picking up the BBC release, you are gonna have to search hard!)
+(And if you’re thinking of picking up the BBC release, you are gonna have to search hard or keep your eyes on eBay!)
 Those looking to get hold of a copy best head towards Asian online retailers like YesAsia.
 Considering the enduring popularity of the series, it seems odd no one has licensed the album to reissue it in the UK and Australia.

 At the very least it might put an end to the countless cover versions that do little than sully our fond memories.